Fefd-Dev/GAME-JAM/README.md

 # GAME-JAM #

-This is a branch used to store diffrent gmaes made under game-jams
+This is a branch used to store diffrent games made under game-jams

 ## GAME-JAM log ##